kisejin/FL_fundamentals/README.md

   - drop rate: [`0.0`, `0.5`, `0.9`] active clients
   - mu: fixed `0.001` for FedProx

 - As long hyper-parameters are set, so I compress it into the `run_fedavg.sh` and `run_fedprox.sh` files.
 You can modify these files to change the hyper-parameters.
+Detail training configurations can be found in the `Run_FL.ipynb` file.

 # Citation